razi-rais/microservices/workshop/readme.md

 ```

 ## Rolling updates

+> Approximate time to complete this task is 10 minutes

 Change the title of the webapp from "Awesome Voting App" to "Awesome Voting App v2" by editing file ```config_file.cfg``` located inside ```/voting-app``` directory